Yuchengyw6/latex-test/README.md

 1. **Adding a New Data Source**

-> If you need to add a new data source or change the webscraping source in the report, firstly you need to add/change the webscraping process in [job.R](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/R/job.R), the current webscraping processes are conducted by rvest package.
-After webscraping from the new source, you need to add new variables at end of the script(e.g.: New_Variables = paste("\\newcommand\\New_Variables_Name{",New_Variables_Data,"}",sep="") output = paste(output,New_Variables,sep="\n")).
+> If you need to add a new data source or change a webscraping source in the report, firstly, you need to add/change the webscraping process in [job.R](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/R/job.R)> The current webscraping processes are conducted by rvest package but some websites may require other packages or tools to scrape the desired information.
+Careful manipulation may also be required in order to grab certain words, phrases, or table.
+Please note that the code that is used in the code currently may not be generalizable to other websites since every website has a unique format.

+> Please note that these websites tend to be very volatile with their update cadences and their formats.
+We strongly recommend that any additional or changed websites have some logic in them to account for the scenarios where data is completely missing or incorrect.
+These volatile situations are difficult to predict and create data checks for so we recommend focusing on common existing problems rather than trying to account for every possible problem.

+> After webscraping from the new source, you need to add new variables at end of the script(e.g.: New_Variables = paste("\\newcommand\\New_Variables_Name{",New_Variables_Data,"}",sep="") output = paste(output,New_Variables,sep="\n")).
 It should be in the same format like:
 <img width="594" alt="image" src="https://user-images.githubusercontent.com/89940553/163864052-64695084-8d70-4681-af18-ea5c939c5d6c.png">

+### Adding Source Example

-So for example, if you want to add a new variable with name "NewVariable", you should firstly claim this variable, and then add it to the .tex using the method below.
+So for example, if you want to add a new variable with name "NewVariable", you should firstly claim this variable name by making sure it is uniquely names.
+Then add it to the .tex using the method below.
 <img width="767" alt="image" src="https://user-images.githubusercontent.com/89940553/163883442-b5043b29-6e5b-4abe-9f88-c753d1a83395.png">